Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the biggest debates surrounding the deployment of autonomous vehicles is their ability to make decisions in unusual situations.

-In a hypothetical situation, when a traffic light shows a stop signal but the traffic controller signals for go, the self-driving car will have difficulty deciding whether to continue or stop.
+In a hypothetical situation, when a traffic light shows a stop signal but the traffic controller signals for the car to go, it will be difficult for the self-driving car to decide whether to continue or stop.

 In this case, if the driver is human, the decision will be made quickly, without affecting traffic conditions.